Investor hub

 • The Board intends to engage with Shareholders who do not vote in favour of resolutions at annual general meetings to understand their motivation.

 • The Company’s Chief Strategy Officer oversees investor relations for external shareholders and prospective investors, analysts, and regulators.
-Communications with internal shareholders, option holders and other participants in the LTIP programme is handled in conjunction with HR and Group operations.
+Communications with internal shareholders, option holders and other participants in the LTIP programme are handled in conjunction with HR and Group operations.

-• The Company has created a “Management Committee” led by the Company’s Chief Executive Officer and consisting of one or more senior executives from each of the Operating Companies.
-The Management Committee meets at least quarterly and addresses issues related to company strategy, financial operations, cross selling opportunities and other matters appropriate for the full Committee.
+• The Company’s Management Committee is led by the Company’s Chief Executive Officer and consists of one or two senior executives from each of the Operating Companies.
+The Management Committee meets at least quarterly and addresses issues related to company strategy, financial operations, cross-selling opportunities and other matters appropriate for the full Committee.
 It is important to note that issues specific to a single Operating Company or its individual clients are not discussed at this Management Committee as such matters are subject to client confidentiality and conflict assurances.

 • The Company’s management receives and reviews a quarterly analysis of the Company’s Shareholder register prepared by Link Market Services (Guernsey) Ltd and Stifel (as the Company’s Nominated Advisor, or NOMAD).
 Periodically, this information is relayed to the Board.
-H. The Company’s management speaks regularly, on a weekly basis, with the NOMAD to share ongoing developments, ideas, and plans.
-They also speak periodically as additional matters arise.

 • The Group takes its corporate social responsibilities very seriously and is focused on maintaining effective working relationships across a wide range of stakeholders including employees, existing and new customers, academics, and its group of advisors that it collaborates with as part of its business strategy and business operation, in order to achieve long-term success.

-• The Company has articulated a Code of Ethics, including conducting business honestly and ethically wherever operations are maintained; to improve the quality of the Group’s services, products and operations; to maintain a reputation for honesty, fairness, respect, responsibility, integrity, trust, and sound business judgment; managers and employees are expected to adhere to high standards of business and personal integrity as a representation of the Group’s business practices, at all times consistent with their duty of loyalty to PPHC.
+• The Company has articulated a Code of Ethics, including conducting business honestly and ethically wherever operations are maintained; to improve the quality of the Group’s services, products and operations; to maintain a reputation for honesty, fairness, respect, responsibility, integrity, trust, and sound business judgment; managers and employees are expected to adhere to high standards of business and personal integrity as a representation of the Group’s business practices, at all times consistent with their duty of loyalty to the Company.

-• The Directors and the Group maintain an ongoing dialogue with stakeholders to inform strategy and the day to-day running of the business, including through channels highlighted in Section 2 above.
+• The Directors and the Group maintain an ongoing dialogue with stakeholders to inform strategy and the day-to-day running of the business, including through channels highlighted in Section 2 above.
 This includes, among others, clients, subcontractors, and other key business partners.

 • The Group’s business model, including the holding company structure with its wholly owned operating subsidiaries, facilitates identifying shared challenges and opportunities, and identifying key resources and relationships needed to successfully navigate those challenges and seize those opportunities, and communication and feedback.